elyons/professor_pinball_boards/README.md

-These are Arduino Sketches used for making mods for various pinball machines
+These are various PCB designs and Gerber files for various applications in Pinball machines.
 # professor_pinball_boards